 top of page

-Steven Nadler (BA, Washington University, 1980; PhD, Columbia University, 1986) is Vilas Research Professor and the William H. Hay II Professor of Philosophy at the University of Wisconsin-Madison.
-He is also currently the director of the UW-Madison's Institute for Research in the Humanities.
-His recent books include A Book Forged in Hell: Spinoza's Scandalous Treatise and the Birth of the Secular Age (Princeton, 2011); The Philosopher, the Priest and the Painter: A Portrait of Descartes (Princeton, 2013); Spinoza: A Life (Cambridge, 1999; 2nd ed.
-2018, winner of the Koret Jewish Book Award); Spinoza's Ethics: An Introduction (Cambridge, 2006); Occasionalism: Causation Among the Cartesians (Oxford, 2010); The Best of All Possible Worlds: A Story of Philosophers, God and Evil (Princeton, 2010); Menasseh ben Israel: Rabbi of Amsterdam (Yale, “Jewish Lives” series, 2018); and Rembrandt's Jews (Chicago, 2003).
+His books include A Book Forged in Hell: Spinoza's Scandalous Treatise and the Birth of the Secular Age (Princeton, 2011); Spinoza: A Life (Cambridge, 1999; 2nd ed.
+2018, winner of the Koret Jewish Book Award); Spinoza's Ethics: An Introduction (Cambridge, 2006); The Best of All Possible Worlds: A Story of Philosophers, God and Evil (Princeton, 2010); Menasseh ben Israel: Rabbi of Amsterdam (Yale, “Jewish Lives” series, 2018); Think Least of Death: Spinoza on How to Live and How to Die (Princeton, 2020); and The Good Cartesian: Louis de La Forge and the Rise of a Philosophical Paradigm (Oxford, 2023).
 He is also the author, with his son Ben Nadler, of the graphic book Heretics!
 The Wondrous (and Dangerous) Beginnings of Modern Philosophy (Princeton, 2017).
-His latest books are Think Least of Death: Spinoza on How to Live and How to Die (Princeton, 2020) and When Bad Thinking Happens to Good People: How Philosophy Can Save Us From Ourselves, co-authored with Larry Shapiro (Princeton, 2020).
-He is a Pulitzer Prize finalist (for Rembrandt's Jews), and a member of the American Academy of Arts and Sciences.
+Among his forays into art history are Rembrandt's Jews (Chicago, 2003), which was named a finalist for the 2004 Pulitzer Prize for general nonfiction; and The Portraitist: Frans Hals and His World (Chicago, 2022).
+He has two books forthcoming in 2025: Why Read Maimonides Today?
+(Cambridge); and Spinoza Atheist (Princeton).
+In 2020 he was elected a member of the American Academy of Arts and Sciences.

 bottom of page